History of Azad Kashmir: Formation of Azad Kashmir

 On 21 October, several thousand Pashtun tribesmen from the North-West Frontier Province poured into Jammu and Kashmir in order to liberate it from the Maharaja's rule.
 They were led by experienced military leaders and were equipped with modern arms.
 The Maharaja's crumbling forces were unable to withstand the onslaught.
 The raiders captured the towns of Muzaffarabad and Baramulla, the latter just twenty miles northwest of the State's capital Srinagar.
 On 24 October, the Maharaja requested the military assistance of India, which responded that it was unable to help him unless he acceded to India.
 Accordingly, on 26 October 1947, Maharaja Hari Singh signed an Instrument of Accession, handing over control of defense, external affairs and communications to the Government of India.
 Indian troops were immediately airlifted into Srinagar.
 Sardar Ibrahim Khan and Azad Army forces supported the invasion and compelled Muslim forces of the J&K army in Domel to mutiny.
 Two days later Sardar Ibrahim Khan declared the formation of Azad Kashmir.
 After this the Indian Army arrived in J&K, opposing the Azad Army, Pukhtoon forces, and Gilgitis, then later Baltis and from May 1948 the Pakistan Army.
 Pakistan intervened subsequently.
 Fighting ensued between the Indian and Pakistani armies, with the two areas of control stabilized, more or less, around what is now known as the "Line of Control".

-Later, India approached the United Nations, asking it to solve the dispute, and resolutions were passed in favor of the holding of a plebiscite with regard to Kashmir's future.
-However, no such plebiscite has ever been held on either side, since there was a precondition which required the withdrawal of the Pakistani Army along with the non-state elements and the subsequent partial withdrawal of the Indian Army. from the parts of Kashmir under their respective control – a withdrawal that never took place.
+On 1 January 1948, India took the issue of Jammu and Kashmir to the United Nations Security Council.
+In April 1948, the Council passed a resolution calling for Pakistan to withdraw from all of Jammu and Kashmir and for India to reduce its forces to the minimum level, following which a plebiscite would be held to ascertain the people's wishes.
+However, no withdrawal was ever carried out.
+India insisted that Pakistan had to withdraw first and Pakistan contended there was no guarantee that India would withdraw afterwards.
 In 1949, a cease-fire line separating the Indian- and Pakistani-controlled parts of Kashmir was formally put into effect.

 Following the 1949 cease-fire agreement, the government of Pakistan divided the northern and western parts of Kashmir, which it held, into the following two separately-controlled political entities; together, both these territories form the Pakistan administered Kashmir region: